10 Common Business English Idioms – With Easy Explanations, Listening, and Quizzes

 4.

 Let’s try to ____ here.
-Our usual approach clearly isn’t helping.
+Our usual approach clearly isn’t working.

 A) think outside the box B) go through the roof